-Input Devices Algorithm Syntax Programming Boolean Output Devices Integer Commands Objects Condition Flowchart Sequence Selection Iteration Code Symbols Software Scratch Float Python
+Input Devices Algorithm Syntax Programming Boolean Output Devices Integer Commands Objects Condition Debug Sequence Selection Iteration Code String Software Scratch Float Python

-Section 1 Programming A programming language is any set of rules that converts strings, or visual programming languages to various kinds of machine code output.
-Give examples of programming languages Python HTML Java SQL C++ Programming Software used in school KoduScratchPython Kodu and Scratch Block based programs.
-Python A programming language used to write programs.
-Python>English Examples print("hello!") prints a value on screen (in this case, hello!)
-Input("") inputs a value into the computer Section 2 Input Devices An input device is something you connect to a computer that sends information into the computer .e.g., mouse, keyboard, scanner, microphone etc. Output Devices An output device is something you connect to a computer that has information sent to it e.g., printer, monitor, speakers.
+Section 1 Sectior 13 Programming A programming language is any set of rules that converts Sequence Parts of the code that run-in order and the pathway of the program reads and runs every line in order. strings, or visual programming languages to various kinds of machine code output.
+Selection A selection gives a character a choice of things it can do for example, the character can collect the coins before the apples Give examples of Python if he wants. can concer the completione the appres programming languages HTML Java SQL Debug Finding and fixing problems in your algorithm or program. • C++ Algorithm Developing instructions to solve a problem.
+The steps or rules to complete a task. ; Programming Software used in school Kodu Scratch Python INPUT DEVICES OUTPUT DEVICES Kodu and Scratch Block based programs.
+Python Text based program.
+6 Section 2 Input Devices An input device is something you connect to a computer that sends information into the computer .e.g., mouse, KEYBOARD MOUSE JOYSTICK MONITOR PRINTER SI PEA keyboard, scanner, microphone etc. Output Devices An output device is something you connect to a computer that has information sent to it e.g., printer, monitor, speakers.
+SCANNER WEB CA MERA MICROPHONE HEADPHONES PROJECTOR